 The Adult Autism Center is the first of its kind in Utah.
 It serves as an extension of the evidence-based treatment we provide at the existing Pingree Center.
 The services that our adult clients would benefit from are more focused on vocational skills, community integration, increased independence, and daily living skills.
 The shift in treatment focus and the developmental difference between the age groups currently being served at the existing facility, both show the need for a new campus to be created specifically for adults.

 The goal is increased independence for each client based on their abilities and interests.
 We provide access to the community via internships, volunteers, and supported employment opportunities.

 This program provides a place where individuals with significant needs can continue to get quality treatment and work towards independence and increased quality of life.

 There are a number of services in the community for adults with disabilities, and even adults with Intellectual and Developmental Disabilities, but there is a gap in services for adults with I.D.D. who have significant needs.
 The adults who are served at this program require 24/7 care and supervision, they have lower cognitive and adaptive abilities, limited communication skills, and many have severe aggressive and self-injurious behaviors.
 There are not currently programs of this type with robust and quality services for this specific population.
 Adults with this level of need age out of educational services at 22 years old and typically at least one parent has to quit their job to be their full-time caretaker because there are no programs for them to go to during the day.

-Adults with Autism are unemployed or under-employed
+Adults with Intellectual and Developmental Disabilities are unemployed or under-employed

 People Aged 15-61 with autism spectrum disorder (ASD) in Utah.